andrewrosss/multicommand/docs/docs/04-concepts.md

 ## A "parser module"

-It's probably desireable to structure each module under `commands/` consistently.
-In general, having consistent coding habits is less of a statement toward multicommand usage and moreso just a general programming best practice.
+It's probably desirable to structure each module under `commands/` consistently.
+In general, having consistent coding habits is less of a statement toward multicommand usage and more so just a general programming best practice.

 That said, if you have no opinions or are open to suggestions, a module structure something like the following might be useful to adopt: